MertCankaya/Twitter-Clone/README.md

 # Twitter Clone with ReactJS
-You can tweet in this app.
+You can send a simple tweet in this app.

 ## Twitter Clone Demo Link
 <a href="https://twitter-clone-1bd6b.web.app/">click me</a> for demo.